midwayjs/pandora/docs/source/en/monitor/metrics.md

-title: Metrics usage and extension
+title: Metrics Usage and Extension
 ---

 The Metrics is a big part of the whole monitoring system, which is based on EndPoint system to transport data, and simplified it to use.